diimallya/swe-local-execution-guide/README.md

 3. Refer all the variables being passed to all modules in all `stage-1-*.tf` files and also `stage-2-*.tf` files.
 Many variables are intialized with other module's reference variables.
 Some would need direct inputs.
 These variables which need input are defined in `varaibles.tf` file in the `test/stages` directory.
 If there is no default values initialized for a varaible in `varaibles.tf` file, or if you want to override the default values mentioned in `variables.tf` file, create a `terraform.tfvars` file in `test/stages` directory and intialize all requried variables.

- Create `terraform.tfvars` file in test/stages directory.
+ Create `terraform.tfvars` file in `test/stages` directory.
 An example file will have following variables.
-Initialize with appropriate values required for your modules in `stage-1-*.tf` and also `stage-2-*.tf` files.
+Initialize with appropriate values required for all modules in `stage-1-*.tf` and also your module present in `stage-2-*.tf` file.
 ```
 cluster_username="apikey"                 # default username for any OCP cluster
-cluster_password="xxxxx"  ## IBM Cloud account API Key
+cluster_password="xxxxx"                  # IBM Cloud account API Key
-server_url="https://xxxxxxx:xxxxxxx" ## OCP cluster URL
+server_url="https://xxxxxxx:xxxxxxx"      # OCP cluster URL
-namespace="" # namespace name
+namespace="xxxxx"                         # name of namespace to be created for your module
-cluster_type = "openshift"
+cluster_type = "openshift"                # for OCP cluster value is "openshift"
-git_org="" # github org name of your account
+git_org="testorg"                         # github org name of your account
 git_repo="gitops-test-repo"               # github repo name which is not existing
 git_username="xxxxxx"                     # github user name
 git_token="xxx_xxxxxx"                    # Personal Access Token for our github repo.
-cp_entitlement_key="xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" # Entitlement key value
+cp_entitlement_key="xxxxxxxxxxxxxxxxxx"   # Entitlement key value
 ```

-In `terraform.tfvars` file make sure to give all details pertaining to YOUR cluster, git repository and IBM Cloud API key of the target cloud account.
+While initializing `terraform.tfvars` file make sure to give all details pertaining to YOUR cluster, git repository and IBM Cloud API key of the cloud account, where target cluster is available.

 4. In `stage1-cluster.tf` file you can initialize `login_token` value directly.
 This is the login token for target OCP cluster, obtained from `oc login` command.
 ```